 STRONGER Program

-The Cancer Training & Education Program is inviting undergraduate students from multiple universities to spend the summer at UF in our STRONGER Program, which will begin May 19 and end July 31.
+The Cancer Training & Education Program is inviting undergraduate students from multiple universities to spend the summer at UF in our STRONGER Program.
 Interns will develop skills as young scientists and explore their interest in cancer research.
 This program will strengthen their research portfolio and aid their academic competitiveness to successfully apply to advanced degree programs.

 A student pipettes at a laboratory workbench while two other students look on.